-To date, I have directed 50 digital writing projects with community partners including Ushahidi, the Ronald McDonald House of Philadelphia, and the American Diabetes Association.
+I have directed over 50 digital writing projects with community partners including Ushahidi, the Ronald McDonald House of Philadelphia, and the American Diabetes Association.
 This work has translated into a productive research trajectory in the public work of composition.
-Each of these above mentioned projects has responded to community-identified needs, promoted civic engagement, and enriched the scholarship of the institution.
+Each of these above-mentioned projects has responded to community-identified needs, promoted civic engagement, and enriched the scholarship of the institution.
 In Fall 2014 Beautiful Social will become the recipient of a million dollar donor gift (the largest gift the College of Arts and Sciences at Saint Joseph’s University has received to date) to further the work this collaborative accomplishes in the Philadelphia area.
 Building on my scholarly article “The Public Work of Digital Composition: A Beautiful Social Collaborative,” my next goal is to assemble four years of research on engaged scholarship to write a book-length manuscript on writing with social media for community change.
-The book address the following topics:
+The book addresses the following topics:

 My goal in writing this book will be to share this way of working in communities with other civic-minded digital writing professionals.